EpycSolutionsEU/aconitum/README.md

 To work on this project:

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `pnpm install`
 3. Navigate to the package you want to work on
 4. Make your changes
 5. Build and test as needed